2 Candidates Endorsed for the TA Board; Other TA Members May Petition

 - 18 years of age or older

-- Should be prepared to spend at least 20 hours each month on TA business
+- spend at least 20 hours each month on TA business

-- Commit to a monthly board meeting and other phone or in-person TA meetings as needed
+- commit to a monthly board meeting and other phone, remote video, or in-person TA meetings as needed

-- Be prepared to participate in one or more TA committees
+- serve on one or more TA committees

 - A brief statement of why you are interested in serving on the Board